 - Opportunity to help establish East Austin as the epicenter of social innovation.

-- Attend and participate in bi-weekly (once every two weeks) community group meetings for Community Ambassadors
+- Attend and plan bi-weekly weekly community group meetings for Community Ambassadors

-- Coordinate programs, events, and activities in the space
+- Coordinate programs, events and activities at the space

 YOUR PRIMARY RESPONSIBILITIES AS AN AMBASSADOR

 - Manage the facility.
-Responsible for opening and/or closing the space during your scheduled shift.
-Ensure that community members have access to the space during operating hours.
+Responsible for opening and closing space.
+Ensuring that community members have access to the space during operating hours.

 - Greet everyone who comes into the space, and provide tours for new members and interested folks.
 This means greeting and chatting with members that come in for their workday or pass through for meetings, and also providing tours throughout the space for curious guests or public that wander in to see what our space is all about.

 - Keep it organized.
-You’ll work through the checklist to open and close the space, as well as keep things organized.
-You’ll also help to keep the space stocked by letting us know when we are low on supplies, whether it’s paper for the printer or coffee for the maker.
+You’ll work through the checklist to open and close the space, as well as keeping things organized.
+You’ll also help to keep the space stocked, whether it’s paper for the printer or coffee for the maker.